 Health Matters: At what age should people consider getting a colonoscopy?

-Dr. Schnoll-Sussman: We typically start screening people for colon cancer at 50 years of age, unless you have a family history of colon cancer or a genetic predisposition to colon cancer.
+Dr. Schnoll-Sussman: New guidelines from the American Cancer Society recommend screening people for colon cancer at 45 years of age, down from 50, unless you have a family history of colon cancer or a genetic predisposition to colon cancer.
 If you have a first-degree relative with colon cancer, we start screening 10 years younger than the age at which they were diagnosed, or at 40 years old, whichever comes first.

 Why is it important to have one?